 Retrocalcaneal bursitis or ankle bursitis may occur whenever the bursa underneath the Achilles tendon on the back of your heel becomes inflamed.
-Ankle bursitis is often caused by a local trauma that is associated with wearing high heels or a poorly designed shoe.
-It may also be caused by excessive amounts of walking.
+Ankle bursitis is often caused by a local trauma associated with wearing high heels or poorly designed shoes.
+Excessive amounts of walking may also cause it.
 It might occur along with Achilles tendonitis as well.
 Ankle bursitis is a common source of ankle and foot pain.

-An inflamed retrocalcaneal bursa frequently occurs with overuse injury in ice skaters, young athletes, and individuals who are just starting a new exercise program, including jumping or walking.
+An inflamed retrocalcaneal bursa frequently occurs with an overuse injury in ice skaters, young athletes, and individuals just starting a new exercise program, including jumping or walking.
 Usually, the pain is on the back of a heel and will increase with resisted flexion or passive extension.

-- Rest the affected area when possible can help symptoms.
-Selective alternative forms of exercise activities that might eliminate painful motions.
+- When possible, the rest of the affected area can help symptoms — selective alternative forms of exercise activities that might eliminate painful motions.
 Swimming might be helpful.

-- Ice can be quite effective in reducing pain and inflammation.
-Small ice packs, like frozen vegetable packages that are applied to the area for around 10 minutes two times per day at the light can help to decrease inflammation in the area.
+- Ice can be quite useful in reducing pain and inflammation.
+Small ice packs or frozen vegetable packages are applied to the area for 10 minutes two times per day.

 - Compression and elevation might be helpful whenever possible to compress the area.
-You can apply an elastic bandage (particularly to elbows and knees).
-The area should be kept elevated over your heart to prevent blood from pooling.
+You can use an elastic bandage (particularly on elbows and knees).
+Keep the affected area elevated to prevent blood from pooling.

 Yes, it can.
-And this is why you should never self-diagnosis your self.
+And this is why you should never self-diagnosis yourself.
 Always get an expert to assess your condition before getting care.
-Secondly, get care from a clinical team and not the unlearned or the inexperienced.
-It is your body and your health.
-Good health is more precious than wealth.
-Don’t take a chance.
+Secondly, get focused treatments from our clinical team of chiropractors and physiotherapists combined.
+Timely care but our experts will fix and repair your bursitis.
+Our targeted therapy will restore the bursa early, preventing the risks of infections.